adamgordonbell/agbell.github.io/content/blog/2024-05-10-earthly-writing.md

 I don't think it works as well now, but we also did a lot of work on outsourcing.
 We hired a full-time editor, brought in external writers, and had them focus on content that would do well in Google.
 That really brought us a lot of Google traffic.
 But that's a totally different type of content that's more straight tutorial-focused.
 That was towards the end of my time at Earthly.

-**Sarah Chen:** Looking back at your time at Earthly, what do you think is the most counterintuitive lesson you learned about technical content creation that other developer advocates or technical writers might be surprised by?
+**Sarah:** Looking back at your time at Earthly, what do you think is the most counterintuitive lesson you learned about technical content creation that other developer advocates or technical writers might be surprised by?

 **Adam Gordon Bell:** What seems to be really lacking is focusing on being interesting, entertaining, and informative without triggering people's feeling that this is just marketing content for your new product.